mhtang613/tomogotchi/sprint_3_backlog.md

 # Sprint 3: Backlog
 * Implement random sprite spawn in house (with no spawn on furniture) (wmshaw, all)
+* Display user's furniture in edit.html, sort by size (mhtang)
 * Implement editing furniture functionality for house (all)
 * Integrate name change functionality for player (& display in game name - not email name) (zhejiay)
 * Prevent non-friends from visiting each other (zhejiay)